data-describe/data-describe/docs/designs/compatibility.md

 # Implementation
 ## Module Imports
-Data Describe modules utilizing optional dependencies should defer package import to `data_describe/compat/_dependency.py`.
+data-describe modules utilizing optional dependencies should defer package import to `data_describe/compat/_dependency.py`.
 New dependencies should be added to the initialization of `DependencyManager` with an optional Callable for additional side-effects that should occur on import:
 ```python
 _compat = DependencyManager(
     {